MirelaGTulbure/gaec-lab/content/post/04-04-24-data-science-engineer/index.md

 - A background in or experience in computer or data science/engineering.

-This full-time role is initially offered for six months, with the potential for extension based on funding availability.
+This full-time role is initially offered for six to twelve months, with the potential for extension based on funding availability.
 The role can be remote and starting date is flexible.

 **How to Apply:**